gpstar81/GPStar-proton-pack/ATTENUATOR.md

 **Note:** It is advised to place a 100uf capacitor across the positive and negative connections to these devices, just to buffer any current fluctuations.

-Addressable LEDs have a distinct data flow with solder pads labelled DIN and DOUT.
-It is crucial to chain these devices starting from the Arduino to an LED's DIN pad first, then the same device's DOUT pad to the next LED's DIN pad, and so on.
+Addressable LEDs have a distinct data flow with solder pads labelled `DIN` and `DOUT`.
+It is crucial to chain these devices starting from the Arduino to an LED's `DIN` pad first, then the same device's `DOUT` pad to the next LED's `DIN` pad, and so on.

 ## Bargraph